Topics included in this article:

 - If a patch cable is used, does the device come online?

-- If the cable for a known-good camera is used, does the device come online?
+- If the cable from a known-good camera is used to connect the disconnected camera, does it come online?

 - Are there any visible signs of corrosion or bent pins?